Juliet Glass Balcony Systems - Frequently Asked Questions

 Glass panels do not usually exceed 1.0m in width; this is for ease of installation and transportation.
 The exception to this rule will be the Frameless Juliets which require the panel to span the entire size of the opening.

 With the Frameless Juliet system it is always a single glass panel.
-With our Orbit, Aerofoil & Mirror systems we use 2 or more panels; this is for ease of transportation, for manoeuvring glass and installation.
-It is not recommended to use a single panel with these systems.
+With our Orbit, Aerofoil & Mirror systems we usually use 2 or more panels; this is for ease of transportation, for manoeuvring glass and installation.

 Glass panels must have a gap between them and must not be touching each other after installation.
 The space allows for expansion and contraction tolerances.